awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 ### AWS CLI<a name="USER_WorkingWithAutomatedBackups.Enabling.CLI"></a>

-To enable automated backups immediately, use the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) command\.
+To enable automated backups, use the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) command\.

-In the following example, we enable automated backups by setting the backup retention period to three days\.

 Include the following parameters:
 + `--db-instance-identifier`
 + `--backup-retention-period`
 + `--apply-immediately` or `--no-apply-immediately`

+In the following example, we enable automated backups by setting the backup retention period to three days\.
+The changes are applied immediately\.

 **Example**
 For Linux, macOS, or Unix: